-Building a website has never been easier and more affordable.
+Building a website for your lawn care business has never been easier and more affordable.
 With companies like Squarespace and Wix, you can have a beautifully designed website that drives traffic in as little as 2 hours.
-To maximize the value of your website, it should have the following:
+To maximize the value of your lawn care website, it should have the following:

-- A list of the services you offer
+- A list of the yard care services you offer

 - Photos of work you have completed